-PHC Pile and Others Business is operated by a subsidiary of the Company, 廣東恒佳建材股份有限公司 Guangdong Hengjia Construction Materials Co., Ltd\ ("Guangdong Hengjia") and its production factory is situated in Yangjiang City, Guangdong Province, the PRC.
+PHC Pile and Others Business is operated by a subsidiary of the Company, 廣東恒佳建材股份有限公司 Guangdong Hengjia Construction Materials Co., Ltd ("Guangdong Hengjia") and its production factory is situated in Yangjiang City, Guangdong Province, the PRC.
 Guangdong Hengjia sells its products to customers located in Yangjiang City and its surrounding cities in Guangdong Province.

-Revenue from external customers for FY2023 was HK\$246,531,000 compared with HK\$451,115,000 reported last year, which decreased by approximately 45%.
-The decrease in revenue for the year was mainly attributable to the slumping property market and related business sectors.
+Revenue from external customers for FY2024 was HK\$256,385,000 compared with HK\$246,531,000 reported last year, which increased by approximately 4%.
+The increase in revenue for the year was mainly attributable to the increase in sales of ready-mixed concrete which has higher profit margin than the others.